Agent Skills Developer Guide

 .github/skills/) provide specialized capabilities that auto-activate based on task - Agents (

-.github/agents/) orchestrate session-level workflows with specific tools - Prompt files (
+.github/agents/) act as a persona and orchestrate session-level workflows with specific tools - Prompt files (

 .github/prompts/) define on-demand workflows triggered by/commands